This month marks one year until my wedding day! As a weight loss dietitian, this has sparked a lot of questions about my personal wedding diet plan.

 Should you lose weight for your wedding?

-So, my thoughts.
-Your wedding is a big day; many will say that it is the happiest day of your life, and understandably, you want to feel your very best on your wedding day.
-No matter how impressive the venue, how great the weather, or how experienced the photographer is, ultimately, the enjoyment of the day depends on how you feel in yourself, how calm, content, and at ease you are in your own skin.
+Your wedding is a big day—many people call it the happiest day of your life.
+So of course, you want to feel your absolute best.
+No matter how stunning the venue, how great the weather, or how experienced the photographer is, ultimately, the enjoyment of the day depends on how you feel in yourself - how calm, content, and at ease you are in your own skin.

-And I do think what you do for yourself between now and your wedding will have a direct effect on how you feel on the day.
-Making positive changes will pay dividends in how relaxed and upbeat you feel on the day, on your honeymoon, and into your new married life.
+And I do think what you do for yourself between now and your wedding will truly impact how you feel on the day.
+Making positive changes—whether it’s focusing on your health, mindset, or overall well-being—can help you feel more relaxed, vibrant, and ready to enjoy not just the big day but your honeymoon and new married life, too.

 Or...